Medically reviewed by Kristin Hall, FNP

 Make sure not to drink alcohol.
 Drinking alcohol is not recommended while you are prescribed Zoloft.
 Alcohol, especially in excess, may also have a negative effect on your sleep quality.

 Avoid caffeinated drinks after midday.
-Caffeine’s elimination half-life may be as long as 9.5 hours, meaning a single cup of coffee can have a lasting negative effect on your ability to fall asleep.
+Caffeine’s elimination half-life may be as long as 9.5 hours, meaning a single cup of coffee can have a lasting negative effect on your ability to fall asleep, according to the book, Caffeine for the Sustainment of Mental Task Performance: Formulations for Military Operations.
 As such, it’s best to avoid caffeine after midday.

 Turn off technology an hour before you need to sleep.
 Finally, try switching off your computer, tablet or any other electronic device with a screen one hour before you want to sleep.
 This may help to stimulate your body’s own melatonin production.